dusty-learning/supplement/JavaScript/README.md

 // However if I do the same thing here console.log(match);
-// My output would be undefined because we are not outside the scope of our function
+// My output would be undefined because we are now outside the scope of our function

 ```